Sauravsinghhh/Full-Tutorial-of-OYO-App-Development/README.md

 # Full-Tutorial-of-OYO-App-Development
 Team Introduction<br>
 Welcome to our OYO Clone Project repository!
 We are a team passionate about creating a streamlined accommodation booking experience.
 Let us introduce ourselves:
-•	Team Members:
+<br>•	Team Members:
-o	Saurav Singh
+<br>Saurav Singh
-o	Rashmi
+<br>	Rashmi
-o	Hardik
+<br>Hardik
 <br>
 # Project Introduction<br>
 This repository hosts the Phase One development of our OYO Clone application.
-Currently, we have implemented:
+Currently, we have implemented:<br>
 •	Backend:
- Developed in Python, our backend handles the core functionalities of our application.
+ Developed in Python, our backend handles the core functionalities of our application.<br>
 •	Database:
-Utilizing SQL, we've designed a database schema to store essential data for bookings and users.
+Utilizing SQL, we've designed a database schema to store essential data for bookings and users.<br>
 •	Frontend:
-Initial UI design featuring a home page and login interface using tkinter.
+Initial UI design featuring a home page and login interface using tkinter.<br>

 Please note, this is an ongoing project and represents only the initial phase of development.
 <br>